Monfo00/PPO-for-autonomous-driving/README.md

 - **DeepMind CNN Original Architecture**: Mnih et al., *Human-level control through deep reinforcement learning*, *Nature*, 2015.

 ## Acknowledgements
-I would like to thank Prof. M. Borrotti and Dr. V. Zangirolami for their support throughout this project.
+I would like to thank Prof. M. Borrotti and Dott.ssa V. Zangirolami for their support throughout this project.
 I also appreciate the University of Milano-Bicocca for providing the virtual machine that made this experiment possible.